-The participation of the student in any one of the activities evaluated (deliveries of problems and exercises, proofs of short answer) inhabilita to the student to obtain the qualification of NO PRESENTED.
-To surpass the short proofs as well as the long proof (final examination), will be necessary that exist a balance in the qualifications of the theoretical part and of the
+The participation of the student in any one of the two proofs of short answer programmed during the course, it \inhabilita to obtain the qualification of NO PRESENTED.
+To surpass the short proofs as well as the final examination, will be necessary that exist a balance in the qualifications of the theoretical part and the one of problems.
+The qualification in the first edition of the announcement will be integrated by the qualifications obtained in the classes of resolution of problems (\entregables) (1 point), short proofs (4 points) and final examination (5 points).

-ANNOUNCEMENT OF JULIO: The qualification in this announcement will be formed by two components: 1.
-Punctuations obtained by the student during the course (maximum 5 points) They will keep the qualifications in the works tutelados (maximum 0.5 points), problems/exercises resolved (maximum 1 point) and short proofs (maximum 3.5 points).